Pawankhamdak/Pawan-khamdak/README.md

 💡 Interested in **Software Engineering, Web Applications, and Open Source**

-🎯 Goal: Become a Professional Full-Stack Developer
+🎯 Goal: Become a Professional Full-Stack Developer and passoniate about AI and data science

 ⚡ Fun Fact: I enjoy turning ideas into real-world applications.